reshadman/bootstrap-v4-rtl/README.md

 ## Quick start

-Add `rtl` class to any element and every thing inside that turn to RTL layout
+Add `rtl` class to any element then every thing inside that turns to RTL layout

 ## What's included